 And with online framing, you have a number of options.

-For the works mentioned above and anything else on paper, you can custom frame them at home with our DIY Framing kits, send them to our framing studio, or in many cases purchase the digital file from the artist for printing and framing with us.
+For the works mentioned above and anything else on paper, you can custom frame them at home with our DIY Framing kits.
+You also have the option of sending them to our framing studio for us to frame and ship back ready to hang.

 On any framing project you undertake with us, we put the customization options in your hands.

-Softer profile colors like White or Natural Maple are great for nurseries, but you can use our Preview Image feature to see which frame style looks right to you and even send a link to friends and family for their approval.
+Softer profile colors like White or Natural Maple are great for nurseries, but you can use our Preview Image feature to see which frame style looks right to you.
+You can even send a link to friends and family for their approval.

 Framing "Dumper" from Polly Molly Prints in a 3/4" Natural Maple frame with 1.5" of matting